 Example 1: Small Campaigns on a Super-Tight Budget

-For very small campaigns you may be lucky enough to find a ‘jack of all trades’ freelancer who’ll do your job on a budget.
+When SEO outsourcing for very small campaigns you may be lucky enough to find a ‘jack of all trades’ freelancer who’ll do your job on a budget.
 Or maybe you’ll hire one on-page freelancer, a freelance writer, and a freelance link builder.
-In my experience though, it would be much less hassle, and more-or-less the same price, if you hire one ‘web guy’ freelancer, then use link building packages from SEO Spin, or any other reliable link building company.
+In my experience though, it would be much less hassle, and more-or-less the same price, if you hire one ‘web guy’ freelancer, then use link building packages from SEO Spin, or any other reliable link aquisition company.

 Example 2: Small Medium-Sized Business Owner

-If you’re confident that you’ve got your on-page SEO handled, then the most cost-effective way to get results would be to use the kind of link building packages we offer at SEO Spin.
-If you don’t want the responsibility of being in charge of your SEO campaign then find an SEO agency or consultant that specializes in your specific industry, or one that is local to your business.
+If you’re confident that you’ve got your on-page SEO handled for your business, then the most cost-effective way to get results would be to use the kind of link building packages we offer at SEO Spin.
+If you don’t want the responsibility of being in charge of your SEO campaign then find an SEO outsourcing agency or consultant that specializes in your specific industry, or one that is local to your business.

 Example 3: Small SEO Consultancy/Agency or Web Developer